Code-Institute-Submissions/Milestone-Project-356/README.md

 ## User Goals

 The website is aimed at those interested in quizzes and travel.
-(Further information will be found in User Stories).
+(More information here).[User Stories](#user-stories)

 * Avid quizzer looking for a new quiz.
 * Avid traveller looking for a fun interactive way to broaden their knowledge and gain travel inspiration.
 * Someone completely new to the world of travel and quizzes.